Manage API keys

 -

 When creating an API key, include a detailed description to help manage the key in the future.
-Specify whom you share the API key with, when, and for what purpose.
+Specify with whom you shared the API key, when you shared it, and for what purpose.

 -

-When assigning privileges to an API key, apply the principle of least privilege.
-When possible, add IP restrictions.
+Apply the principle of least privilege when assigning privileges to an API key.
+When possible, add IP address restrictions.

 -